edu-secmachine/leaky-angular/README.md

 <a name="Backend"></a>
 ## Configuring a backend
 LeakyAngular uses by default a backend hosted on Google Cloud.
 This cloud instance is live only for limited periods.
-If you want to use it with your own backend, get the [javulna](https://github.com/edu-secmachine/javulna) application, run it.
+If you want to use it with your own backend, get the [javulna](https://github.com/edu-secmachine/javulna) application and run it.
 Than configure LeakyAngular to use your local backend by changing the baseUrl attribute in environments/environment.ts, and environments/environment.prod.ts

 <a name="Exercises"></a>
 ## Exercises